 - Identify, assess and facilitate teams to implement improvements for all the elements of PHA’s framework for a lean service cell, including demand; flow dynamics (push/pull and one-piece/batch); standard work for all key roles; 5S (sort, straighten, shine, standardize and sustain); and visual management for both work in progress and control.

 - Identify and take action (Kaizen, PDCA, just do it) to eliminate all 8 forms of waste, including defects, over processing, waiting, non or under-utilization of talent, transportation, inventory, motion, and excess processing.

 - Identify the need for, and provide coaching and just-in-time training on, lean principles and tools to value-stream owners, process owners and staff engaged in lean improvement.
 This includes participation in gemba walks and lean daily improvement.

 Four days of classroom-based training start participants off developing the competencies of lean practitioners.
 The focus is on learning facilitation rather than training delivery.
 Participants engage in active learning including journaling and learn-by-doing.

-The curriculum is focused on PHA’s A3 problem-solving process, which includes three stages — scope, solve and sustain — and nine steps as follows:
+The curriculum is focused on PHA’s RIE A3 problem-solving process, which includes three stages — scope, solve and sustain — and nine steps as follows: